jamie-anson/MIse-en-place/mise-en-place-output/context-cards/mainView.md

 ### `getWebviewContent`

-**Summary:** The function `getWebviewContent` generates and returns a string containing HTML content for a webview panel in a VS Code extension, utilizing the provided script URI for including necessary scripts.
+**Summary:** This function generates and returns the HTML content for a webview panel in a Visual Studio Code extension, utilizing a provided script URI to ensure the required scripts are correctly referenced within the webview for rendering the contact page interface.

 **Signature:** `function getWebviewContent(scriptUri: vscode.Uri, webview: vscode.WebviewPanel): string`